 The Social Security and Medicare tax rate for an employee is the same as for a self-employed business owner; however, it's paid differently.
 Half the total tax is deducted by the employer from the employee's pay, and half is paid by the employer itself.
 When you own the business that is paying these taxes, it makes no practical difference that half is paid by the employer—you are the employer.

 An owner/employee must be compensated for his or her services with a reasonable salary and any other employee compensation the corporation wants to provide.
 The owner/employee must report any S corporation's earnings on his or her personal income tax return, and pay his or her share of Social Security and Medicare taxes on any employee salary paid.
 The corporation must withhold federal income and employment tax from the owner/employee's pay, and pay state and federal unemployment taxes and Social Security and Medicare taxes on the employee's behalf.

 No business entity starts out with the S corporation form of taxation.
 Instead, you must obtain it by filing an election with the IRS.
-This simply involves filing IRS Form 2553 with the IRS.
-However, S corporation status is allowed only if:
+This simply involves filing Form 2553, Election by a Small Business Corporation, with the IRS.
+However, your business may qualify for S corporation status only if:

 These requirements pose no problem for most small businesses.
 If you want S corporation status to apply to the entire calendar year, you must file Form 2553 by March 15—the filing is retroactive to January 1.

 You have a lot to consider before deciding if an S Corp is the right option for your LLC.
 For more information, check out Five Questions to Ask Before Forming an S Corporation, and S Corporation Tax Filing Requirements.